live a more balanced and healthy life

 Nancy has been teaching yoga since 2005.
 She first started a serious yoga practice to ease the stress of parenting three young children, running a household and being a full time graduate student.
 Yoga brought the craziness in her head down to a dull roar and helped to cultivate a sense of calm empowerment in her life.
 Back pain that had often prevented her from enjoying life disappeared.
 Nancy uses the practice of yoga in all areas of her life.
 She endeavors to be mindful and compassionate whether she is teaching yoga, walking in the woods, spending time with family, or gardening.

 Nancy is a 500 hour graduate of The Hard & The Soft Yoga Institute with Beryl Bender Birch, a registered yoga teacher with Yoga Alliance, and a certified Yoga Therapist with IAYT.
 She enjoys adapting yoga to fit the students, not the students to fit yoga.
 She especially loves to teach brand new beginner classes, classes for "Boomers" and a weekly free yoga class for veterans.

-Lydia Garnhart, Co-Owner and Studio Manager, RYT
+Lydia Garnhart, Co-Owner and Studio Manager

-Mike Weaver, Instructor
+Mike Weaver, Possum Support

 Having had a desultory relationship with yoga for many years, Mike began to study the Astanga tradition with Nancy Garnhart in 2006 and with Beryl Bender Birch in 2012.
-Mike is currently engaged in the 200 hour teacher training at Yoga in ME.
-He aspires to share the yoga practice with others.
+Mike is a 200 hour graduate of The Hard & The Soft Yoga Institute. .
 When Mike is not practicing yoga, he enjoys playing Princess Jasmine with his grand-daughters and taking care of and counting his chickens.